Integrating WebRTC Phone into Web Pages Using CommPeak

 After initializing and registering your WebRTC Softphone with CommPeak Cloud, you can enable dialing to start making calls directly from your browser.

-Please follow the steps below to add the calling functionality to your CommPeak WebRTC Softphone:
+Follow these steps to add calling functionality to your CommPeak WebRTC Softphone:

-// variable that will hold the actuall running call
+// Variable that will hold the actual running call

 var callSession = null;